jamesjweber/CS159_Spring2018/Lab_00.md

 ## My take on the class

-As a Junior in computer engineering, this was probably one of the most important classes I took to get me to where I am.
-Before college I had *never* coded before.
-Now I can code in `C`, `C++`, `Matlab`, `Java`, and `Swift` (the coding language for iPhones), and can pretty easily pick up languages I've never had much experience in.
+As a senior in computer engineering, this was a foundational class to get me where I am today.
+Before college I'd *never* coded before.
+Now, I can code in many different languages like `C/C++`, `Java`, and `Python`.
+I can also learn new programming languages pretty quickly now.
 While this class is not perfect in many ways, I belive it is a necessary stepping stone in helping students in their coding careers.
 I know that coding is not everyone's cup of tea, but I hope to help make your experience as easy as possible in this class!

 ## Common Complaints